sethfischer/sethfischer.github.io/content/web-development/drupal-8-development-tools.rst

 The Drupal Console (`hechoendrupal/DrupalConsole`_ on GitHub) is a `Symfony 2 console application`_ which provides a number of generators to assist developers in creating boilerplate code.
-In addition to increasing productivity Drupal Console is a valuable learning tool which allows developers to get up and running with best practice code by kick-starting a `PSR-4 compliant directory structure`_.
+Drupal Console is a valuable learning tool which allows developers to get up and running with best practice code by kick-starting a `PSR-4 compliant directory structure`_.

 Commands are namespaced, the top-level namespaces currently being: